cliffano/datagen/README.md

 Templates
 ---------

 DataGen uses three template files: header, segment, and footer.
-These templates are simple text files which will be constructed by each worker into a data file in this format:
+These templates are simple text files which will used to construct a data file in this format:

     header
     segment 0
     segment 1
     ...
     segment num_segments - 1
     footer

 Templates can contain the following parameters: